ayushchauhan22/SignSpeaks/README.md

 python web_app.py
 ```

-4. Open your browser and navigate to `http://localhost:5001` (the server is set to run on port `5001` by default)
+4. Open your browser and navigate to `http://localhost:5001`
+   (the server is set to run on port `5001` by default)

 ## Project File Structure

-- `web_app.py`: Main Flask application to run thr server
+- `web_app.py`: Main Flask application to run the server
 - `sign_language.py`: Sign language recognition logic
 - `templates/`: HTML templates
 - `assets/`: Static files (Images and icons)